-- within the Commonwealth marine area (Figure 1) - on the High Seas or within the marine area of a neighboring country and that has the potential to impact the interests of the Australian Government or - within the jurisdiction of a state or the Northern Territory and has the potential to impact the interests of the Australian Government.
+- within the Commonwealth marine area (Figure 1); - the High Seas or a neighbouring country and having the potential to impacts upon the interests of the Australian Government; or - within the jurisdiction of a state or Northern Territory and having the potential to impact upon the interests of the Australian Government.

-The Coordination Arrangements may also be applied through the National Plan within the jurisdiction of a state or Northern Territory for significant incidents that require the support of the Australian Government.
+These arrangements may also be applied during significant incidents within the jurisdiction of a state or Northern Territory requiring the support of the Australian Government through the National Plan.